thi-ng/umbrella/packages/malloc/README.md

 TypeScript port of
-[thi.ng/tinyalloc](https://github.com/thi-ng/tinyalloc), for raw or typed array memory pooling and/or hybrid JS/WASM use cases etc.
+[thi.ng/tinyalloc](https://github.com/thi-ng/tinyalloc), for raw or typed array memory pooling and/or hybrid JS/WASM use cases etc. Supports free block compaction and configurable splitting.
+Unlike the original, this implementation does not constrain the overall number of blocks in use and the only imposed limit is that of the underlying array buffer.

 Each `MemPool` instance operates on a single large `ArrayBuffer` used as backing memory chunk, e.g. the same buffer used by a WASM module.